This is featured post 1 title

 Traditional jewellery of India

-There are exclusive designs and works which complete the traditional look of the jewellery.
+exclusive designs and works which complete the traditional look of the jewellery.
 The traditional gold jewellery is passed on for generations and families hold jewellery made many decades ago.
 The different jewellery includes armlets, bracelets, bangles, necklaces, earrings, fingerings, toe rings, nose rings, anklets, pendants and waistbands.
 Pair of toe rings is a symbol of a married girl.
 Necklaces of traditional temple designs or the eminent kolhapuri sajh designs are sought after.
 Earrings come in varied designs and types; there is the traditional long jhukams, which are long and bulky with detailed designing.
 The traditional Indian jewellery dates long back and is still famed for its design.
 These popular works are one of the sought after designs worldwide.
 There are different kinds of designing techniques.
 Online jewellery shopping saves time and gets you the specific design you have longed for.

 It's raining gold, at Tanishq